PauloMBorges/odin-landing-page/README.md

 - **Interactive Elements**: Clickable buttons, links, and form inputs that provide real-time responses to user actions.
 - **Core Web Development**: Showcases fundamental web development practices with HTML & CSS.

-## Skills Demonstrated

-- HTML & CSS: Implements a foundational structure and style to present content clearly on a desktop interface.
-- Documentation: Clear and concise documentation in the README file.

 ## Website Link

 Visit the live website [here](https://paulomborges.github.io/odin-landing-page/).

-## License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.